Tag: Joni Scott

 Afterwards, divorce papers filed, she left her daughter in care and took off further afield.
 She went to Paris and boarded the train to Istanbul, then onto Mesopotamia.
 The train was The Orient Express.
 At the end of her second journey to these parts she met, by chance through friends, her next husband, the archaeologist, Sir Max Mallowan.
 Though he was 13 years younger, they hit it off.
 Agatha was most interested in his work (and men love that.)
 He was unaware of her writing, and knowing her, she probably dismissed it as a little hobby of hers, despite the fact that she was earning well from her books by then.

 Agatha had not quite realized her literary strengths and was no doubt experimenting with other genres.
-Her few later attempts at thrillers in the 1950’s again were not hailed as brilliant, The Pale Horse, 1961 and N or M, 1941.
-Her six novels under the pen name Mary Westmacott offer a different style.
+Her few later attempts at thrillers in the 1950’s, The Pale Horse, 1961 and N or M, 1941 also did not attract admiration as much as her stock in trade ‘who dunnits.’
+Her six novels under the pen name Mary Westmacott also offer a different style.
 They are partly autobiographical and sweet love stories.
-She wrote a number of plays as well and ten short story collections.
+Agatha wrote a number of plays as well and ten short story collections.

 Agatha and the Cosy Mystery